 Can a Manatee hurt you?

 Manatees are quiet, tranquil sea creatures that don’t endanger swimmers.
 They are observant creatures that value human contact and are content to engage with and be near people.
-Because of this, Manatees frequently approach divers or swimmers for a belly rub or other close contact.
+Because of this, they frequently approach divers or swimmers for a belly rub or other close contact.

 Do Manatees scream?

-The most typical Manatee calls are squeaks, loud squeaks, and yelps.
+The most typical calls are squeaks, loud squeaks, and yelps.
 Manatees can make each of these calls when grazing, frolicking, or resting; they frequently alter each sound depending on the circumstance or action.

 Do sharks bother Manatees?